ls4154/YCSB-cpp/README.md

  * Small changes to make it behave more like the original YCSB
  * Supported Databases: LevelDB, RocksDB, LMDB, WiredTiger

+## NOTICE

+This repo is forked from [ls4154/YCSB-cpp](https://github.com/ls4154/YCSB-cpp) to support WiredTiger.

 ## Building

 Simply use `make` to build.